Friðrik Ólafsson

-Friðrik Ólafsson (born 26 January 1935) is an Icelandic chess grandmaster.
+Friðrik Ólafsson (26 January 1935 – 4 April 2025) was an Icelandic chess grandmaster.
 He was president of FIDE from 1978 to 1982.
-He is a six-time Icelandic Chess Champion and a two-time Nordic Chess Champion.
+He was a six-time Icelandic Chess Champion and a two-time Nordic Chess Champion.

 Chess career

 Friðrik was born in Reykjavík, Iceland.
 A first-time winner of the Icelandic Chess Championship in 1952 and of the Nordic Chess Championship a year later, he rapidly became recognised as the strongest Icelandic chess player of his generation.
 Friðrik's first result of international note was his shared first with Viktor Korchnoi at Hastings 1955–56.

 Friðrik's best result in World Chess Championship competition was in the 1958 Interzonal tournament, where he finished equal 5th–6th, automatically earning the grandmaster title (the first for Iceland) and qualifying for the 1959 Candidates Tournament, the last stage to determine the challenger to the World Chess Champion in 1960.
+It was an amazing achievement for someone who was not a chess professional at the time.
 In the Candidates Tournament, however, he finished seventh of eight with 10/28.
 He also played in the following Interzonal in 1962, but failed to qualify for the Candidates.

 Among his other best tournament results were joint third in the first Piatigorsky Cup, Los Angeles 1963, with 7½/14 and shared first with Ljubomir Ljubojević at Wijk aan Zee 1976, ahead of Mikhail Tal.
-According to Chessmetrics, Olafsson at his best was rated 2692 on the October 1958 rating list, ranked #13 in world.
+According to Chessmetrics, Friðrik at his best was rated 2692 on the October 1958 rating list, ranked #13 in world.

-Olafsson continued to play occasionally into the 21st century, winning a rapid match against fellow veteran Bent Larsen in 2003 by a score of 5–3.
+Friðrik continued to play occasionally into the 21st century, winning a rapid match against fellow veteran Bent Larsen in 2003 by a score of 5–3.
+According to his FIDE card, as recently as 2018, the year he turned 83, he played 6 games, winning one and drawing the remainder.

 Friðrik usually played the Sicilian Defence against 1.e4 and the King's Indian Defence and Nimzo-Indian Defence against 1.d4.
-With White, he usually played the English Opening, but he also played 1.d4, 1.e4 and 1.Nf3 many times.
+With White, he usually played the English Opening, but he also played 1.d4, 1.e4, and 1.Nf3 many times.

 FIDE president

-In 1978, Olafsson succeeded Max Euwe as President of the international chess governing body FIDE.
+In 1978, Friðrik succeeded Max Euwe as president of the international chess governing body FIDE.
 During the tenure he presided over the 1981 Karpov–Korchnoi World Championship match.
 Since Korchnoi defected from the Soviet Union in 1976, the Soviets were holding Korchnoi's son, Igor.
-Olafsson delayed the planned September 19 start date of the match in a bid to get the Soviets to release Korchnoi's son.
-For this attempt, Olafsson drew the wrath of the Soviets, who then backed the FIDE Vice-President, Florencio Campomanes, for the Presidency of FIDE.
-Campomanes succeeded Olafsson as FIDE president in 1982.
+Friðrik delayed the planned 19 September start date of the match in a bid to get the Soviets to release Korchnoi's son.
+For this attempt, Friðrik drew the wrath of the Soviets, who then backed the FIDE vice-president, Florencio Campomanes, for the presidency of FIDE.
+Campomanes succeeded Friðrik as FIDE president in 1982.